 Communication & Open Dialogue

-Encouraging a culture of ‘checking in’, with frequent communication and dialogue with all employees to ensure their needs are met and their experience is positive.
+Encourage a culture of ‘checking in’, with frequent communication and dialogue with all employees to ensure their needs are met and their experience is positive.

-Create an environment where teams’ feel comfortable expressing opinions and experiences, and opening the dialogue around diversity in the office.
+Create an environment where teams feel comfortable expressing opinions and experiences, and opening the dialogue around diversity in the office.

 The workplace should be a safe space, and embody a culture where every single voice is not only heard – but welcomed and respected.